Mirabolic/mirabolic/README.md

 The figure shows a scatter plot with 8 points.
 Each point corresponds to a campaign, where the x-value is the conversion rate for the A arm (the old style, say) and the y-value is the conversion rate for the B arm (the new style).
 Around each point is a confidence rectangle showing how seriously to take it.
 If all the rectangles overlap with the diagonal line, then you don't have enough data to draw any conclusions (at least from individual campaigns).
 If the rectangles mostly fall above the dotted line, then the new style is an improvement; if below, it's making things worse.

-## CDF Confidence Intervals
+## CDFs with Confidence Intervals

-When exploring data, it can be very helpful to plot observations as a [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function).
-Producing a CDF essentially amounts to sorting the observed data from smallest to largest.
-We can treat[^iid] the value in the middle of the sorted list as approximately the median, the value 90% of the way up the list is near the 90th percentile, and so forth.
+When exploring data, it can be very helpful to plot observations as a cumulative density function, or [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function).
+(In medical contexts, doctors study the "survival function", which is 1 minus the CDF and essentially amounts to the same thing.)
+We plot a CDF by sorting the observed data from smallest to largest value.
+We can treat[^iid] the value in the middle of the sorted list as approximately the median, the value 90% of the way up the list as near the 90th percentile, and so forth.

 [^iid]: We assume the data consists of i.i.d. draws from some unknown probability distribution.

 When interpreting a CDF, or comparing two of them, one often wishes for something akin to a confidence interval.
 How close is the middle value to the median?
 Somewhat surprisingly, it is possible to compute the corresponding confidence intervals exactly.[^Beta]

-[^Beta]: More precisely, suppose we draw a sample of n observations and consider the i-th smallest; if we are sampling from *any* continuous probability distribution, then the distribution of the corresponding quantile has a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution), B(i, n-i+1).
+[^Beta]: More precisely, suppose we draw a sample of n i.i.d. observations and consider the i-th smallest; if we are sampling from *any* continuous probability distribution, then the distribution of the corresponding quantile has a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution), B(i, n-i+1).

 For a single data point, the uncertainty around its quantile can be thought of as a confidence interval.
 If we consider all the data points, then we refer to a *confidence band*.[^Credible]